apache/linkis-website/community/how-to-verify.md

 #If the performance of the machine where the compilation is located is relatively poor, this process will be time-consuming, usually about 30min
 $ mvnw.cmd clean install -Dmaven.javadoc.skip=true -Dmaven.test.skip=true
 ````
-#### 2.4.3 Console code compilation verification
+#### 2.4.3 Web source code compilation verification
-First check the files: web/package.json，web/.env, check whether the console version is correct
+> This will require node.js environment.
+It is recommended to use node v14 version.

-The execute the following command to install package
+First, install the packages:
 ```shell
 npm install
 ```